Dovanvu09/Object_Detection/README.md

-# Object Detection Algorithms
+# Object Detection Project

-This repository contains the implementation of various object detection algorithms, including YOLOv1 (from scratch and with augmentation), Faster R-CNN, and DERT.
-Each of these algorithms is implemented in separate Jupyter notebooks to provide easy access to the methods and the results of the experiments.
+This repository contains implementations of various object detection algorithms, including YOLOv1 (from scratch and with augmentation), Faster R-CNN, and DERT.
+These models are designed to detect and localize objects within images, each with its specific approach and architecture.

 ## Table of Contents